 As Audien ran up on stage to perform, the crowd cheered and prepared for a mind-blowing set of music.
-Whenever his songs hit the drop, he would throw his hands in the air and emphatically jump with his audience.
+Throughout his songs, he would throw his hands in the air and emphatically jump with his audience.
 Accompanying his performance were female dancers wearing horns and white contacts, embodying the Halloween spirit.

 Next up to the stage was the world-famous Benny Benassi.
 He was incredibly involved with the crowd, clapping to the beat with the audience.
-A mummy who danced while surrounded by strobe lights accompanied him on stage, along with acrobats in neon suits.
+A mummy danced while surrounded by strobe lights, along with acrobats in neon suits.
 There was smoke blown in the air and the visuals on the screen alternated between pulsating colors and his name.
-Each time the bass dropped, smoke went up from the stage.
+Throughout the performance, smoke would randomly come up from the stage.

 The horned dancers replaced the neon dancers and the whole room turned dark for a moment.
-Benassi clapped along with the crowd and began his popular song, “Cinema”.
+Benassi clapped along with the crowd and began his popular song, “Cinema.”
 He would occasionally stop the music and have the crowd sing along.
-The screams of the crowd along with Benassi’s encouraging arm waving made everyone feel like they were part of something bigger than themselves and the energy increased even more than it had already been.
+The screams of the crowd along with Benassi’s encouraging arm waving made everyone feel like they were part of something bigger than themselves and the energy increased even more.
 A giant bubble went up into the sky with a dancer in it and swung around on stage.
-Streamers went off in the crowd as he finished his final song and the crowd chanted his name.
+Streamers went off in the crowd as Benassi finished his final song and the crowd chanted his name.

-Finally, the main act of the evening hit the stage and the crowd’s energy was intense and excited, somehow peaking from the earlier entertainers.
+Finally, the main act of the evening, Above and Beyond, hit the stage and the crowd’s energy was intense and excited, somehow peaking from the earlier entertainers.
 Tony McGuiness and Jono Grant ran up to see the crowd as the screen behind them alternated between a hand, pulsating triangles, and a triangle with the group’s name written on it.
-They started their show with “Take Me to a Place” while clapping along with the audience.
-The strobe lights flashed throughout the crowd, only increasing the energy that each costumed attendee felt as they watched something beautiful occur in front of them.
+They started their show with their song “Take Me to a Place” while clapping along with the audience.
+The strobe lights flashed throughout the crowd, increasing the energy that each costumed attendee felt as they watched something beautiful occur in front of them.

 During one of the last songs, purple curtains came down on both sides of the stage.
-A dancer attached herself to each curtain and as it lifted in the air, began to do various acrobatic stunts.
-A girl in the front row had a sign for them asking to “push the button”.
-During “Blue Sky Holiday”, they brought her on stage and allowed her to fulfill her dream of pushing the button and getting the crowd screaming and dancing and she then jumped around the stage and hugged everyone in sight.
+A dancer attached herself to each curtain and as it lifted in the air, she began to do various acrobatic stunts.
+A girl in the front row had a sign for the group asking if she could “push the button.”
+During “Blue Sky Holiday,” they brought her on stage and allowed her to fulfill her dream of pushing the button.
+The crowd continued to scream and dance, as the girl jumped around the stage and hugged everyone in sight.
 The next dancer assortment was two human seahorses that were hooked into harnesses and spun around in the air.
 While all this was going on, there were also harlequin dancers playing with giant bouncy balls on stage.
 They ended the show while the harlequins and seahorses danced around them.
 As their final song was close to finishing, the giant balloons were thrown into the crowd and a giant spray cannon to shoot air and confetti into the crowd.